Myndex/Myndex/README.md

 -----
 ### _Welcome to the very bottom of the page_

-Here at the very bottom of the page, we dare to ask the question, _"do two lights make a dark?"_ And, just how many color scientists does it take to rotationally engage the helical conducting threads of an illumination apparatus further composed of a sealed, evacuated glass envelope containing a plurality of filament holders connecting and supporting a coiled filament preferentially fabricated from a tungsten alloy?
+Here at the very bottom of the page, we dare to ask the question, _"do two lights make a dark?"_ Also, just how many color scientists does it take to rotationally engage the helical conducting threads of an illumination apparatus further composed of a sealed, evacuated glass envelope containing a plurality of filament holders which electrically connect and physically support a coiled electrically conducting but resistive filament preferentially fabricated from a tungsten alloy, such that when an electrical power source of sufficient voltage and current is applied, shall cause said filiment to incandesce and emit visible irradience?